Personal Development Review (PDR) - frequently asked questions

 Any updates to the form are made by the reviewee, and once it is finalised and agreed, both parties sign the form to confirm it.

-There may be local variation on the approach to PDR depending on operational and departmental needs, which may include the central collation of PDRs within a department, and the sharing of a collated anonymised summary of departmental development needs with HR.
+There may be local variation on the approach to PDR depending on operational and departmental needs, which may include the central collation of PDRs within a department, and the sharing of a collated anonymised summary of departmental development needs with the People Team.

-How does PDR work in the context of Warwick Transformation?
+How does PDR work in the context of organisational change?

-For some teams and areas, the window for PDR 2023-24 may coincide with phases of Warwick Transformation.
+For some teams and areas, the window for PDR may coincide with organisational change, including restructures.
 The below guidance provides a suggested approach for engagement with PDR during this time.
-As it is important to ensure that colleagues feel supported, you may wish to flex this guidance slightly and apply agreed alternative local arrangements.
+It is important that colleagues feel supported during any changes; therefore, you may wish to flex this guidance slightly and apply agreed alternative local arrangements.

 In these circumstances, it is recommended that you engage with PDR as usual.